Baeyer–Villiger oxidation: Reagents

-Although many different peroxyacids are used for the Baeyer–Villiger oxidation, some of the more common oxidants include meta-chloroperbenzoic acid (mCPBA) and trifluoroperacetic acid (TFPAA).
+Among the many peroxyacids used for the Baeyer–Villiger oxidation, common oxidants include meta-chloroperbenzoic acid (mCPBA) and trifluoroperacetic acid (TFPAA).
 The general trend is that higher reactivity is correlated with lower pKa (i.e.: stronger acidity) of the corresponding carboxylic acid (or alcohol in the case of the peroxides).
 Therefore, the reactivity trend shows TFPAA > 4-nitroperbenzoic acid > mCPBA and performic acid > peracetic acid > hydrogen peroxide > tert-butyl hydroperoxide.
-The peroxides are much less reactive than the peroxyacids.
+Hydroperoxides are much less reactive than the peroxyacids.
 The use of hydrogen peroxide even requires a catalyst.
-In addition, using organic peroxides and hydrogen peroxide tends to generate more side-reactivity due to their promiscuity.
+In addition, using organic peroxides and hydrogen peroxide often promotes side-reactions.
+Oxygen can be used to convert cyclohexanol to caprolactone, but the process generates hydrogen peroxide in situ:

 Limitations

-The use of peroxyacids and peroxides when performing the Baeyer–Villiger oxidation can cause the undesirable oxidation of other functional groups.
-Alkenes and amines are a few of the groups that can be oxidized.
-For instance, alkenes in the substrate, particularly when electron-rich, may be oxidized to epoxides.
-However, methods have been developed that will allow for the tolerance of these functional groups.
-In 1962, G. B. Payne reported that the use of hydrogen peroxide in the presence of a selenium catalyst will produce the epoxide from alkenyl ketones, while use of peroxyacetic acid will form the ester.